dumphouse/employee-portal-sdk/README.md

 #how to run this application for that we have to build the ui and backend applicatiom

-command build angular application ng build
+#first install java and node in your system the follow the steps

-command build spring boot
+command for building angular application ng build

-mvn clean package
+command for building spring boot mvn clean package